mitchlabeetch/Intuitive_Music/native/intuitives_daw/docs/project_design_principles.md

   Using a lightweight rpi4 distro like NOOBs, a 2GB rpi4 would be adequate.
   There should be a gradient of usability all the way back to 20 year old hardware, but we do not have any such hardware to test.
-- Stargate is regularly tested against the following display resolutions:
+- Intuitives is regularly tested against the following display resolutions:
   1280x720 (720p), 1920x1080 (HD), 3840x2160 (4k), to ensure that users of new
   hardware and old hardware both have a great experience.